THE UNION BANK HISTORY

 Originally, the bank began in Dunn Center as The Union Bank of Dunn Center and was incorporated on July 28, 1924.
 Some of the owners and directors were H.E.
 Skange, Dr. V.H.
 Stickney, H.P.
 Johnson, T.A.
 Tollefson ,and R.H.
 Johnson.
 The owner of First National Bank in Dickinson, A.P.
 Nachtwey and the owner of a bank in Hebron, Herman Leutz also had a part in getting the Dunn Center bank on its feet

 The directors decided to sell shares at $100.00 each for a total capital of $15,000.00.
 O.T.
 Evenson was hired as the assistant cashier at a salary of $125.00 per month, plus a benefit of 25% of the net insurance commissions.

 In 1948, the bank was sold to H.M.
 Weydahl.
 In 1949, he moved the charter to Halliday and changed the name to The Union Bank of Halliday.
 Weydahl's son Earl, sold the bank to Gerald Bogers and Adolph Walth in 1967 when the total assets of the bank were $2,100,000.00.
 Bogers began working for the bank in April of 1952 and retired as President in 1982.

-2018 year-end combined total assets of the banks in Halliday, Beulah, Hazen, and Wilton were about $153 M.
+2020 year-end combined total assets of the banks in Halliday, Beulah, Hazen, Wilton, and Glen Ullin were about $248 M.